ParallelMaths/parallel/pages/10-19-tongue-twisters.md

 {.col-5}

 ^^^ hint id=5_1 marks=1
-Regular or regular, the internal angles of a polygon add up to (n – 2) x 180°, where n is the number of sides.
+Regular or irregular, the internal angles of a polygon add up to (n – 2) x 180°, where n is the number of sides.
 ^^^

 ^^^ hint id=5_2 marks=2